-Basically, Python’s lambda is a tool for building functions (or more precisely, function objects).
+Lambda is a tool for building functions, or more precisely, for building function objects.
 That means that Python has two tools for building functions: def and lambda.

 Here’s an example.
 You can build a function in the normal way, using def, like this: